go-nacelle/config/README.md

 ---

-This library assigns values to the fields of **configuration structs** by reading a particular source (e.g. environment or disk) and correlating them with struct tags.
+Nacelle assigns values to the fields of **configuration structs** by reading a particular source (e.g. environment or disk) and correlating them with struct tags.
 Basic validation (types and required values) are included, as well as an extension point to allow arbitrary validation in-code.

 ### Usage